NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Stegosaurus.md

 abilities_mid:
   - name: ""
   - name: "Dorsal Deflection"
-    desc: "`pf2:r`  **Trigger** The stegosaurus is targeted with a melee attack.\n**Effect** The stegosaurus leans its dorsal plates into the attack, gaining a +2 circumstance bonus to its AC against the triggering attack.
+    desc: "`pf2:r`  **Trigger** The stegosaurus is targeted with a melee attack.\n* * *\n\n**Effect** The stegosaurus leans its dorsal plates into the attack, gaining a +2 circumstance bonus to its AC against the triggering attack.
 If the attack misses, the stegosaurus Steps after the attack."

 attacks:
   - name: ""